SumoLogic/sumologic-documentation/docs/cse/rules/normalized-authentication-rules.md

 * To differentiate between instances where a user account’s credentials are definitively being used to log into a machine, such as a Windows interactive logon as reported in event code 4624, from instances where credentials are being checked for access to the domain, such as a Kerberos TGT request as reported in event code 4768.
 * To allow for different thresholds to be applied to domain access checks as these events tend to be more voluminous and difficult to attribute to a specific action.
 For example, a 4768 could be generated when Username1 logs in by typing credentials in on a keyboard or when another user accesses the same host using RDP with the credentials for Username1, but there would be no way of reliably determining which scenario occurred based on the 4768 log alone.

-CSE determines which value of of `normalizedAction` is appropriate for a given log message, using this logic:
+Cloud SIEM determines which value of of `normalizedAction` is appropriate for a given log message, using this logic:

 * Windows Event Codes 4768 and 4771 are statically assigned the value *domainLogon.*
 * Windows Event Code 4776 is statically assigned the value *logon* but logic is included in several of the normalized authentication rules to differentiate between an NTLM authentication to a domain controller and to a local account on a machine